EmranAhmed/gitbook-plugin-theme-ultimate-page-builder/README.md

 ### Author & maintainers

-Development and maintenance engaged by [Vic Shóstak](https://github.com/koddr) (aka Koddr).
+Development and maintenance engaged by [Vic Shóstak](https://github.com/koddr) (aka Koddr) for [True//web/artisans](https://github.com/webartisans-org).
 If you want to say «thank you» and/or ask me about this GitBook theme — [create new issue](https://github.com/koddr/gitbook-plugin-theme-vuejs-noads/issues/new).